7-year-old shot while trying to burglarize St. Louis home

 The incident happened just after 6 p.m. in the 1800 block of N. 20th Street, which is in the St. Louis Place neighborhood.

-Police said a 23-year-old man that was remodeling the home heard banging and glass breaking at the back of the house.
+Police said a 23-year-old man who was remodeling the home heard banging and glass breaking at the back of the house.

 He saw the boys climbing through a broken window and according to the police report, he feared for his safety and fired one shot at them.